Sunday, May 31, 2026

 For Union College's women, it ended in Salisbury, Maryland on Sunday in a 2nd round loss to the host team, 17-9.
 The Garnet Chargers finished at 14-7 for the season, much better than the men, who finished well below .500, and didn't land a post-season bid.

 UAlbany's women were in Baltimore, not too far from Salisbury, and, with six players missing for various reasons, fell to Johns Hopkins, 21-7, on Friday.
 The Lady Danes finish at 12-6.
 As for the men, they were obliterated on national television by North Carolina, 24-6, on Saturday afternoon, a game shown on ESPNU.
 The men played one fewer game, and finish 11-6.
-The whole idea of a mid-major vs. a power conference isn't so bad or pronounced in lacrosse as it would be in basketball, but, still, it makes one of this guy......
+The whole idea of a mid-major vs. a power conference isn't so bad or pronounced in lacrosse as it would be in basketball, but, still, it makes one think of this guy......

 "Mid-major colleges are like me!
 No respect!"